dieguesmosken/speedtest-monitor/README.md

 ### Description

 This is a simple internet speed monitor that allows you to check the download and upload speed of your internet connection.
-The program is written in Python and uses the [speedtest-cli](https://github.com/sivel/speedtest-cli) library to perform the speed tests.
+The program is written in Python and uses the psutil library to perform the speed tests.

 ### How to use